Wesztman/dependabot-script/README.md

-### _WARNING - Scripts are Currently Broken_
-_We recently refactored the monolithic docker image used within the [Dependabot Core][dependabot-core] library into one-image-per-ecosystem.
-Unfortunately, that broke the scripts in this repo, and we haven't had time to update them yet.
-We are aware of the problem and hope to provide a solution soon._

 # Dependabot Script

 This repo is a collection of scripts to use as entrypoints to the [Dependabot Core][dependabot-core] library.
 It is intended as a starting point for advanced users to run a self-hosted version of Dependabot within their own projects.